 - Magnetic Spice Tins

 Some people will never use a generator — it all depends on what type of Airstreamer you are.
 They are expensive, so do not buy one until you need it.
 We use the (small) wet/dry vac to vacuum out the truck (often) and seal things into Space Bags.
 We have a small air compressor that we use to fill our tires.
-The dehumidifier is a ? for us thus far.
-Airstream owners swear that you need one because moisture = bad, but to date we’ve only been in the Southwest, where the humidity has been 25% at its highest and zero precipitation, so we haven’t needed to use it yet.
 Security cables and locks are important if you want to lock up your generator or surge protector or whatnot.
 They aren’t that expensive and they don’t take up a lot of room, so you can have them on hand if the need arises.
 The next four items are all about organization and securing things.
 For instance, we have our generator and gas can strapped in in the bed of our truck so they don’t slide around when we travel.
 We’ve used various (removable) hooks throughout the trailer, velcro to hold rugs in place, (removable) 3M tape to hang things on the wall, and museum putty to keep light things on the counter in place.
 And baskets — so many baskets!
-For DVDs and office supplies and toiletries and basically anywhere a basket fits.
+For office supplies and toiletries and basically anywhere a basket fits.
 The last two items get items out of the kitchen drawers/cabinets and into an otherwise dead space.
-We mounted the knife holder above our stove and have the spice tins stuck on the vent hood.
+We mounted the knife holder above our stove (though I’d recommend mounting it so the knife handles are up which would prevent the knifes from sliding down while undertow) and have the spice tins stuck on the vent hood.

 So, that’s it — the important stuff, anyways!
 Of course, there’s still the camping stuff (propane grill, chairs, cooler, etc.) and the hiking stuff (backpacks, boots, headlamps, etc.) and the appliances (coffee maker, InstantPot, travel iron, etc.) and work-related stuff (printer and Gator Case for the iMac), but those are individual choices only you can make.